Yandex Cloud

 To see the query execution plan, click the query text in the Description column.
 The query execution plan is displayed as a flowchart.
 To view it as text, click Details at the bottom of the figure.

-The query execution plan contains statistics for each operator with the number of completed tasks and their duration.
-If the query is still running, the current statistics will be shown.
+The query execution plan contains stats for each operator along with the number of completed tasks and their duration.
+If the query is still running, the current stats will be shown.

 Was the article helpful?